Table of Contents

 3. Organise cover identity and documents for the party of the third part.

-4. Organise all the travel arrangements for the project personnel.
+4. Organise all of the travel arrangements for the project personnel.

 5. Provide the party of the third part with copies of reports on all investigations previously made that they know of.